ryco117/distort-server/docs/README.md

 * **/ipfs**
     * **GET** - Fetch IPFS node ID
         - Return: server-message object; server-message containing the actively connected IPFS node's ID
+<a name="create-account"></a>
+* **/create-account**
+    * **POST** - Create account
+        - Body parameters:
+            - `peerId`: string; the IPFS identity to create the account for. "root" account for this identitity must sign `accounName`
+            - `accountName`: string; the name to assign to the new account
+            - `authToken`: string; the string token that will be used to authorize account operations.
+Recommended to be a password hash using PBKDF2 parameter with SHA256 and 1000, then encode with base64
+            - `signature`: string; the hexadecimal signature string created by the "root" account of the specified IPFS identity.
+This token allows for the creation of an account with the signed account name
+        - Action: creates an account with the specified properties and generates a new key pair.
+Does not subscribe to any groups
+        - Return: account object; details of the newly created account

 ### Authenticated Requests
 Note: Authenticated requests require the following headers: